pchampin/minutes_to_gh/README.md

 * https://github.com/dbaron/wgmeeting-github-ircbot/

-  - pastes raw IRC log in github issues; no link to the HTML minutes
+  - pastes raw IRC log in GitHub issues; no link to the HTML minutes